AxOS-project/docs/src/content/docs/guides/epsilon.md

 # List all installed packages
 epsi query
 epsi -Q

+# List all installed packages installed from a specific repo
+epsi query --aur # lists packages from the aur epsi query --repo # lists packages from the arch/axos repos

 # Tip: You can also use grep to search for a specific package
 epsi query | grep <package>